5 Tips To Help You Buy Laminate Flooring Online For Less

 What To Look For

 The biggest mistake people make in buying laminate online is to just look at super cheap products.
 Simply put, you get what you pay for so it’s important to evaluate your options and not just seek out liquidation type sales.

 - Thickness of wear layer – Cheap / poor quality laminate has a very thin wear layer of 6mm or less.
-Standard today is 8mm and the higher quality ones are 10mm-12mm.
+Standard today is 8mm and the higher quality ones are 10mm-12mm going up to 20mm.

 - Manufacturer – If it’s something you’ve never heard of before, research it.

 - Finish quality – Cheap options generally have a poor quality image and finish.
 Clarity isn’t as good and tend to damage easier.

 - Transitions: does it come with its own transitions like T-Molds and reducers?

 Many of the cheaper brands do not have transitions believe it or not so you are left to try and mix and match with other manufacturers.